-- 8.2.1 The Council currently employs 11 full time Scheme Managers at sheltered and grouped schemes for older people and 3 Scheme Managers who visit older tenants living in designated dwellings for older people on general needs housing estates (e.g. Ninefields, Waltham Abbey; Oakwood Hill, Loughton etc.). - 8.2.2 In March 2004, the Cabinet agreed that due to many difficulties associated with Scheme Managers living on-site, in the future, newly appointed Scheme Managers will be non-resident.
-In addition, all existing staff have been given the opportunity to move off site into secure Council accommodation.
-As a result, the Council now has only 2 resident Scheme Managers. - 8.2.3 The service assists older tenants to live as independently as possible.
+- 7.2.1 The Council currently employs 11 FTE Scheme Managers at sheltered and grouped schemes for older people.
+All full time Scheme Managers visit properties designated for older people outside of their sheltered schemes.
+The Council also employs one further full-time Scheme Manager who solely visits older tenants living in designated dwellings for older people on general needs housing estates. - 7.2.2 The service assists older tenants to live as independently as possible.
 Tenants living in sheltered housing are visited by the Scheme Manager on every duty day.
 When they are absent the Careline Service monitors calls from tenants and calls each day those who are designated by the Scheme Manager as being "at risk".
-Tenants living in designated properties for older people on estates are monitored by a Scheme Manager who visits in accordance with the documented call category system.
+Tenants living in designated properties for older people on estates are visited in accordance with the documented call category system.
 In accordance with this procedure the Scheme Manager undertakes a risk assessment of tenants to assess if they are either "high" "medium" or "low" risk.
-"High" risk tenants are visited approximately twice weekly, "medium" risk tenants visited once each fortnight, with "low" risk tenants being visited once every four weeks.
-All area scheme properties are linked to the Careline Service. - 8.2.4 Records of residents are maintained detailing those who are absent.
+"High" risk tenants are visited approximately twice weekly, "medium" risk tenants visited twice each fortnight, with "low" risk tenants being visited once every four weeks.
+All area scheme properties are linked to the Careline Service. - 7.2.3 Records of residents are maintained detailing those who are absent.
 All Scheme Managers complete a visit declaration form on a monthly basis detailing all visits made to residents during the period.
 This is submitted to the Housing Manager (Older Peoples Services) who undertakes "spot checks."
-To ensure visits were actually carried out - 8.2.5 Scheme Managers do all that is possible to encourage tenants to support each other, act as a community, and promote social activities.

-- 8.2.6 The Council has 11 sheltered housing schemes which are for people who are over the age of 60 years, capable of living on their own, but feel more secure with support from the Scheme Manager.
+To ensure visits were actually carried out. - 7.2.4 Scheme Managers do all that is possible to encourage tenants to support each other, act as a community, and promote social activities. - 7.2.5 The Council has 12 sheltered housing schemes which are for people who are over the age of 60 years, capable of living on their own, but feel more secure with support from the Scheme Manager.
 The level of support depends upon the needs of the residents; advice is offered when needed and communal activities encouraged.
-All sheltered housing properties are linked to the Careline Service. - 8.2.7 One-bedroom flats are the most common type of accommodation, although there are some studio flats.
+All sheltered housing properties are linked to the Careline Service. - 7.2.6 One-bedroom flats are the most common type of accommodation, although there are some studio flats.
 All sheltered housing schemes have door entry systems installed and reception areas are covered by CCTV.
-Communal facilities generally include a laundry room, guest room for visiting friends or relatives, communal lounge and kitchen for social activities and special events. - 8.2.8 Scheme Managers are normally on duty during normal working hours between Monday and Friday.
+Communal facilities generally include a laundry room, guest room for visiting friends or relatives, communal lounge and kitchen for social activities and special events. - 7.2.7 Scheme Managers are normally on duty during normal working hours between

+Monday and Friday.
 When off duty the scheme is linked into the Careline Centre.

-8.3 Designated Dwellings for Older People on Housing Estates
+7.3 Designated Dwellings for Older People on Housing Estates

-- 8.3.1 Around 525 properties on general needs estates are designated as suitable for occupation by an older person.
-Three Scheme Managers are dedicated to visiting 265 of these properties on a full-time basis.
-Scheme Managers in sheltered accommodation visit the remaining 260 designated properties which are located near to their schemes with the residents often being invited to social activities in the complex. - 8.3.2 All properties covered by the Scheme Manager are linked directly into the Careline Service.
-All staff are provided with mobile phones, personal attack alarms for their own safety and have access to the Council's Precautionary Visit list.
+- 7.3.1 Around 455 properties on general needs estates are designated as suitable for occupation by an older person.
+One Scheme Manager is dedicated to visiting 97 of these properties on a full-time basis.
+Scheme Managers in sheltered accommodation visit the remaining 358 designated properties which are located near to their schemes with the residents often being invited to social activities in the complex. - 7.3.2 The Council's Housing Select Committee will be asked to undertake a review of designated properties for older people to consider whether a different approach should be taken and if the current policy remains fit for purpose. - 7.3.3 All properties covered by the Scheme Manager are linked directly into the Careline Service.
+All staff are provided with mobile phones, personal attack alarms for their own safety and have access to the Council's Accompanied Attendance list.